stufro/stufro.com/_drafts/parallel-gitlab-cucumber.md

 Our build time had been slowly creeping up as build times do and whilst we had spent time pruning unused features and only running scenarios in a headless browser when necessary, we were still in a predicament.
-Our CI pipeline was taking between 50 mins and 1 hour to complete, nearly all of that time was just running our Cucumber tests.
+Our CI pipeline was taking between 50 mins and 1 hour to complete, nearly all of that time was running our Cucumber tests.

 While this problem may point to other bigger questions such as "is this application doing too much?", "should we split this into separate apps?" and "how did it get this slow?", such questions rarely have a quick and cheap answer.